<img alt="" src="https://secure.dawn3host.com/210977.png" style="display:none;">

 The Solution

-CMC had two key objectives for their pricing review: Remain net revenue neutral and keep prices within 95% of their market.
-Their overall goal is to continue to be the low cost, high quality healthcare system of choice for residents in NH.
+The client had two key objectives for their pricing review: Remain net revenue neutral and keep prices within 95% of their market.
+Their overall goal is to continue to be the low cost, high quality healthcare system of choice for residents of their community.

-The Director of Pharmacy at CMC contacted the CFO and the Director of Revenue Cycle Integrity, Donella Lubelczyk to find a solution to formulate more justifiable pricing.
-Along with the hospital charges and clinical documentation, Lubelczyk wanted to make sure all charges were valid, correct and appropriate prior to building it into their new revenue cycle system that they were transitioning to.
+The Director of Pharmacy contacted the CFO and the Director of Revenue Cycle Integrity (DRCI) to find a solution to formulate more justifiable pricing.
+Along with the hospital charges and clinical documentation, the DRCI wanted to make sure all charges were valid, correct and appropriate prior to building it into their new revenue cycle system that they were transitioning to.

-Lubelczyk had prior experience with PMMC’s contract management and decided to expand their use into chargemaster management as well.
-PMMC was able to model their CPTs based on the previous year’s data and map out their volumes to help create new pricing models and give CMC several scenarios to consider for updating pricing.
+The DRCI had prior experience with PMMC’s contract management and decided to expand their use into chargemaster management as well.
+PMMC was able to model their CPTs based on the previous year’s data and map out their volumes to help create new pricing models and give the client several scenarios to consider for updating pricing.

 The Results